-This Traeger grilled salmon recipe is super simple to put together for an easy summer time meal.
+This Traeger salmon recipe is super simple to put together for an easy summer time meal.
 It is marinated in a healthier teriyaki inspired sauce using real honey and grilled to perfection.

 Why use a Traeger for this recipe?
 It gives the salmon a nice smokey flavor from the real wood burning pellets.
+Traeger is what my family uses and loves, but of course you can use your favorite pellet grill!

 And you won’t have to worry about uneven charred pieces from a regular gas or fire grill.